jgiuffrida/placehold/README.md

 Usage Instructions
 ======

-1. Include jQuery (jQuery version 1.7+ required) and placehold.jquery.ugly.js on page
+1. Include jQuery and placehold.jquery.ugly.js on page
 2. $('input').placehold();
 3. See your glorious placeholders working in some not so glorious browsers.